 - Ask that seams be placed in less visible areas, but don’t expect seams to be invisible.

 - Insist that the installer follow the instructions from the carpet manufacturer and/or those set forth in the CRI Installation Standard.
 Among other things, this standard requires that carpet must be power-stretched for proper installation to minimize wrinkling and rippling.
 Seam edges must be sealed with an appropriate adhesive to prevent delamination and edge ravel.

 - Finally, it is your responsibility to provide an adequate supply of fresh air during installation.
 Open windows and doors, use an exhaust fan, or operate the fan of your heating or air conditioning system.
 The “new carpet smell” will clear very quickly, usually in less than 72 hours.

 After the Installation

 In the months following installation, you may notice some changes in your carpet.
-Most of these are normal and will not affect the carpet’s life or beauty.
-Here’s what to do as the carpet breaks in over time:
+Most of these are normal and will not affect the carpet’s life or appearance.
+Here’s what to do as the carpet settles over time:

 If you have any additional questions, contact your retailer and/or the carpet manufacturer.